reduxframework/redux-framework-4/redux-templates/readme.txt

 </ul>

 <h4>🚀 TYPICAL USE CASE OF THIS PLUGIN</h4>
 You are building a **big site** with **lots of pages** and you just want it to look amazing.
-With StarterBlocks you can begin making pages with a variety of "starter blocks," or templates.
+With ReduxTemplates you can begin making pages with a variety of "starter blocks," or templates.

 You can browse through the categories, as well as collections of like-styled pages.
-When you find something you like, StarterBlocks makes sure you have everything you need.
+When you find something you like, ReduxTemplates makes sure you have everything you need.
 If a dependency (or required plugin) is missing, you are notified and can install the missing dependency.
 Worried that our templates may not work with your theme?
 No problem!
 With our custom `page templates` options you can transform any site into exactly what you want it to be no matter what them you are using.

 Don’t waste hours trying to recreate a design you love.
 With a click of a button, you have it on your own site and you can begin customizing your "starter block" for your needs.

 <h4>🎉 Supported Page Builders</h4>
-Currently StarterBlocks supports only the <a href="https://wordpress.org/plugins/gutenberg/"><strong>Gutenberg / Block Editor of WordPress 5.0+</strong></a>.
+Currently ReduxTemplates supports only the <a href="https://wordpress.org/plugins/gutenberg/"><strong>Gutenberg / Block Editor of WordPress 5.0+</strong></a>.

 <h4>🎨 Supported Themes</h4>
-Though StarterBlocks will work with any theme that uses Gutenberg, we have found it to work exceptionally well with the following themes.
+Though ReduxTemplates will work with any theme that uses Gutenberg, we have found it to work exceptionally well with the following themes.

 <ul>
 <li><a href="https://wordpress.org/themes/astra/"><strong>Astra Theme</strong></a> with <strong>Astra Pro</strong> Add-On Plugin – <strong>Custom Layouts</strong> (for Layouts, Headers, Footers, Hooks)</li>